What if I already have health insurance through a non-CCA insurance plan? Answer »

 Please see the Waiver FAQ for more information.

 All content forward refers specifically to the CCA Kaiser Permanente HMO Student Health Insurance Plan.

-For health insurance purposes only, all degree-seeking students who are registered in 12 or more units per term (9 units per term for the Graduate Program in Visual and Critical Studies (VCS) students) are considered full-time students and therefore required to have health insurance coverage.
+For health insurance purposes only, all degree-seeking students who are registered in 12 or more units per term (9 units per term all graduate students) are considered full-time students and therefore required to have health insurance coverage.

 To make an appointment, you will need your Kaiser medical record number (MRN) (also known as, an identification number).
 To get your MRN, please follow these steps: